 First, they have 3 versions of their brake line conversion kit - a standard length, and then 3"- and 6"-extended versions.
 Since I figured I'd replace the rear brake line too (the kit comes with a rear line), I gave them a call to confirm that the extended line was for the rear only - after all, the front lines would be the same regardless of lift, since the front geometry is limited by the control arms and spindle - any suspension lift only affects where the control arms are positioned at rest.

 But, two people at LCE insisted that if I had a lift, I needed extended lines because the lift would move the calipers further away from the frame.
 And, when I asked about just getting a longer rear line and standard front lines, they informed me that the price would be significantly more for "custom length" lines.
 Even though the "custom" lines were a length they already sell.

 Which brings me to the second item: price.
 The LCE kit is $180 or so shipped.
 That's a ton of money for some brake lines.
-So, as of now, I'm in the Tacoma-to-Tundra Brake Line Conversion Kit business, with two options.
+So, as of now, I'm in the Tacoma-to-Tundra Brake Line Conversion Kit business.
 You'll note that my kit contains all the necessary parts except for the soft lines, since several vendors already sell those for a reasonable price.
-Additionally, my kit does not include or require a rear brake line - because that's not what the Tundra upgrade is about.
+Additionally, my kit does not include or require a rear brake line - saving you even more money.

 - Two hard lines, bent to fit between a 13WL caliper and the (included) spindle bracket.
 One right and one left.